apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/resources.md

 `sling.modificationTime` | JCR property `jcr:lastModified`
 `sling.contentLength` | The content length of the JCR property `jcr:data` or alternatively the primary item of the underlying Node (according to its node type definition)

-For binary nodes all properties except `jcr:created` are retrieved from the child node `jcr:content`
+For binary nodes all properties except `jcr:created` are retrieved from the child node `jcr:content`.

 ### Bundle-based Resources